 Cash is the safest of all the assets as there is very little chance of loss.
-As most cash investments are protected up to £85,000 by the Financial Services Compensation Scheme (FSCS) they are as secure as an investment can be.
+As most cash investments are protected up to £85,000 by the Financial Services Compensation Scheme (FSCS), they are as secure as an investment can be.
 This is for UK regulated financial institutes.
-Check to see if your cash is UK regulated and protected by the FSCS.
+Check to see if your cash is UK regulated and protected by the FSCS or equivalent if outside the UK.

 Cash asset examples are as follows: